William Harvey Research Institute

 Postdoctoral Research Assistant (PDRA)

-This is a full time, fixed-term appointment for 36 months in the first instance.
-Starting salary will be in the range £33,615 – £44,015 per annum inclusive of London Allowance.
-The benefits package includes 30 days annual leave, a pension scheme and an interest free season ticket loan.
+These are full time, fixed-term appointments for 1.5 or 3 years respectively in the first instance, with a starting salary from £38,084 to £41,299 per annum inclusive of London Allowance.
+The benefits package includes 30 days annual leave, pension scheme and an interest free season ticket loan.

-Informal enquiries for this post should be addressed to Professor Philip Eaton, Centre of Clinical Pharmacology (email@example.com).
+Informal enquiries for this post should be addressed to Professor Philip Eaton (email@example.com).

 Further details on this job and the online application process can be found at www.hr.qmul.ac.uk/vacancies by searching for reference number QMUL20454 for the 1.5 year post and QMUL20455 for the 3 year.

-The closing date for applications is 27 April 2019 with interviews being held in May 2019.
+The closing date for applications is 4th December 2019 with interviews anticipated in December 2019.